mantidproject/documents/Design/Imaging_IMAT/SCARF_Platform_LSF/README.md

 and LSFJobManager classes in Mantid.
 The script `paclogin.py` represents an exception to the general Platform LSF RESTful API: the login request is handled by a script that is specific to SCARF and STFC, and uses federal IDs.
+Also, as an exception to the PAC defaults, the paths that are by default defined in the PAC as `/platform/webservice/pacclient/jobs` for example, are modified like `/webservice/pacclient/jobs` (the initial `platform` path component is removed).

 Additional references
 ---------------------